Best Alternatives To Salt

 Do you find yourself heading for the white stuff with every meal?
 Think your meal needs a lil' something something?

-But how can you cut down day to day?
+How can you cut down salt day to day?

 share with friends